 Compliance with STANDARD 7 and 8 of USPAP, as well as all applicable USPAP rules, such as the ETHICS RULE, must be stated, signed and certified in the appraisal report's appraiser's certification statement (USPAP SR 8-3).

-Machinery Appraisers Must have Confidence in their Opinions
+Machinery & Equipment Appraisers Must have Confidence in their Opinions

 USPAP is not an afterthought - it applies from the moment of initial client contact.
 Appraisers must comply with USPAP throughout the appraisal assignment.
 Before finishing up an assignment an appraiser must ask him or herself: